 Rid-X’s safety profile is generally good — the company would not be permitted to sell the product without meeting baseline safety regulations — but it’s not built for households that prioritize kid and pet safety as a top-line constraint.
 The product label includes standard warnings about ingestion and skin/eye contact.
 The bacterial component’s strain identification isn’t disclosed, which means there’s no public Biosafety Level classification.
 The mineral oil and surfactant components are skin and eye irritants.
 The product is sold with child-resistant packaging for a reason.

-Maintane was specifically designed around the goal of having no asterisks on the safety claim.
-The bacteria are at Biosafety Level 1 — the same regulatory classification as yogurt cultures, kombucha SCOBY, and probiotic supplements.
-This is the lowest BSL designation, applied to organisms that don’t cause disease in healthy adults.
+Maintane was specifically designed around cleaner household positioning.
+The bacteria are at Biosafety Level 1, the lowest BSL designation.
 The mineral salt carrier is food-grade.
-There are no surfactants, no enzymes (which can be skin irritants in concentrated form), and no fragrance carriers.
+There are no surfactants, no enzymes, and no fragrance carriers.

 Our companion piece on whether septic treatments are safe for pets goes deeper on the ingredient-by-ingredient pet safety analysis, including a comparison table of major brands.